empr0r/neovim-ide-config/README.md

 This is a lean, keyboard-driven Neovim setup for developers who care about performance and control.
 Faster than Visual Studio.
 Less bloated than Emacs.
 Sharper than your average IDE.

-Themes?
-Optional.
-Nerdfonts?
-Not required.
 This config focuses on precision and simplicity without sacrificing power.
 Feature-rich without compromising performance and efficiency.

 <img width="1890" height="1028" alt="aperture" src="https://github.com/user-attachments/assets/eda236af-b0e3-4b91-9b54-1c428e34cb0e" />